Fast Data Manipulation with data.table

 )]

-# Compute and return without modifying
+# Compute and return a result without modifying the table

 iris_dt[, sqrt(Sepal.Length)]